About

 Dialect speaks from the edges of things.
 We celebrate the remote and the pastoral, the mountains and hills, the woods and the wilderness, the coasts and waterways, but also the small town and its suburbs, the retail parks, verges, dual carriageways, wastelands, lay-bys, scrapyards, agricultural spaces, derelict mills, industrial estates, motorway services, recycling centres, the spaces and voices in-between.

 The founding Director of Dialect is Juliette (JLM) Morton, a widely published poet and writer interested in the interplay between language, power and place.
-Winner of the Laurie Lee, Geoffrey Dearmer, International Dylan Thomas Day and Gloucestershire Wildlife Trust Poetry prizes, her first collection of poems Red Handed, is forthcoming with Broken Sleep Books in May 2024.
-An academic by trade and an experienced educator, Juliette studied at Goldsmiths, Sussex and Manchester Universities, graduating with MAs in literature and creative writing and a PhD in literature exploring gender and whiteness/race.
+Highly commended by the Forward Prizes, she’s also winner of the Laurie Lee, Geoffrey Dearmer, International Dylan Thomas Day and Gloucestershire Wildlife Trust Poetry prizes.
+Her work has appeared in Poetry Review, Magma, Poetry Birmingham, Rialto, The London Magazine, Mslexia, Berlin Lit, Anthropocene, Bad Lilies and elsewhere.
+Her first collection, Red Handed, is out with Broken Sleep (2024).
+Originally an academic by trade and an experienced educator with many years working in international development, Juliette studied at Goldsmiths, Sussex and Manchester Universities, graduating with MAs in literature and creative writing and a PhD in literature exploring gender and whiteness/race.

 Poet in Residence at Sladebank Woods, a woodland sandwiched between a ‘National Landscape’ and a housing estate, Juliette has long dreamed of setting up an initiative to give talented writers in rural Gloucestershire the same access to great quality development opportunities as their urban counterparts.